[Article was updated on 23.3.2020]

 Right now, I settled with rendering having 4 or 5 After Effects instances opened.
 Enough to feed my 16-thread Ryzen 2700X, 64 GB RAM rendering rig.

 Generally, it is recommended to have at least 8 GB of RAM per thread.
-This method, unfortunately, don’t utilize all thread available.
+This method, unfortunately, doesn’t utilize all thread available.
 It was a major let down for me.

 One thread is consumed by originally opened After Effect Instance.
 But any additional instances, that are opened with this method, will share the same thread.
 At least this is my assumption.